renzhinuobu/renzhinuobu.github.io/_pages/research.md

 {% include base_path %}

-## Publications and Accepeted Papers
+## Publications and Accepted Papers
 * **"When  the United States and the People’s Republic of China Sneeze: International Real and Financial Spillovers in Asia"**, with John
 Beirne and Ulrich Volz.
   * Published in ***Open Economies Review***, forthcoming.